Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 **NB:** Do to a restructuring, git commits and stats are not representive of who did what.
 To get a feel for who did what you can see our hour budget in the report attached.

+**NB:** this assignment has been handed in so this branch is kept stationary.
+A new branch callled continuedDevelopment is being used to fix errors, add features and more.
 # DTU-4.semseter-CDIO-gr.3
 A program that allows you to play soliatre, you give it a pictute or number representation of the board and it gives you a move.
 The project is build so that it could be run over a network, if the computer you pocess is not strong enough to compute the images.